keithbuhler/keithbuhler.github.io/_posts/2017-06-21-repairing-the-ruins.md

 ![airport selfie](/images/rr1.JPG)

+I caught some shut-eye on the overnight flight but it wasn't the best night of sleep in my life.
+Feeling a little upside down.

-Wasn't the best night of sleep in my life, but I caught some shut-eye on the overnight flight and got freshened up and changed at the airport.
+It's 3am to my body, but I've freshened up and changed at the airport.
 Headed to Pittsburgh and the Wyndham Grand Hotel!

 ----